Preetisirohi/Capstone-Project/README.md

-This project is for detecting creditcard frauds using machne learning alogorithm.
+This is my capstone project for MBA.
-The alogorith used are Random Forest, Logstic Regression and CNN
+The topic is "Detecting creditcard frauds using machne learning alogorithm" The alogorith used are Random Forest, Logstic Regression and CNN

 The dataset is downloaded from kaggle Path: